Strain rate enhancement

-Given an anisotropic rheology \({\bf D}({\bf S})\), where \({\bf D}\) and \({\bf S}\) are the strain-rate and deviatoric stress tensors, respectively, the directional strain-rate enhancement factors \(E_{ij}\) are defined as the \(({\bf e}_i, {\bf e}_j)\)-components of \({\bf D}\) relative to that of the rheology in the isotropic limit (isotropic CPO):
+Given a bulk anisotropic rheology \({\bf D}({\bf S})\), where \({\bf D}\) and \({\bf S}\) are the bulk strain-rate and deviatoric stress tensors, respectively, the directional strain-rate enhancement factors \(E_{ij}\) are defined as the \(({\bf e}_i, {\bf e}_j)\)-components of \({\bf D}\) relative to that of the rheology in the limit of an isotropic CPO:

 \[ E_{ij} = \frac{ {\bf e}_i \cdot {\bf D}({\bf S}) \cdot {\bf e}_j }{ {\bf e}_i \cdot {\bf D}_{\mathrm{iso}}({\bf S}) \cdot {\bf e}_j } , \qquad(1) \]